AdamWestbrook/adamwestbrook.github.io/_posts/2018-04-01-success-library-swimming-pool.md

 ---
-title: Success: a library (and a swimming pool)
+title: Success?
+A library (and a swimming pool)
 permalink: /words/what-does-success-look-like
 date: 2018-04-17
 ---